pilabrem/laravel-code-generator-ui/readme.md

 	php artisan create:layout "Your project name"
 	```

-3. **(You may skip this step when using Laravel >= 5.5)** To bootstrap the packages into your project while using command-line only, open the app/Providers/AppServiceProvider.php file in your project.
+3. **(You may skip this step when using Laravel >= 5.5)** To bootstrap the packages into your project , open the app/Providers/AppServiceProvider.php file in your project.
 Then, add the following code to the register() method.

 	Add the following line to bootstrap laravel-code-generator to the framework.